 This post is about mild clutter found in the home that can often affect our lives and those of our family.
-Clutter can be from having too many toys to paper clutter and it can be so frustrating dealing with it.
+Clutter can be from too many toys to paper clutter, which can be frustrating.

-We live in a society where we are always on the go, and having a cluttered home can affect the way we live and our routines.
-For these reasons, I suggest that if you eliminate clutter from your home, you will be able to worry about other important things in your life other than the clutter in your home.
+We live in a society where we are always on the go, and having a cluttered home can affect how we live and our routines.
+For these reasons, if you eliminate clutter from your home, you will be able to worry about other important things besides the clutter in your home.

 Why is having a cluttered home bad for you?

-What lead to my clutter and having less in my home was when I lost my home and my possessions to a house fire.
-So you can say I got a reality check on what is essential in life.
+What led to my clutter and having less in my home was when I lost my home and possessions to a house fire.
+So I got a reality check on what is essential in life.

-I personally don't hold on to things, and too many people in my life this habit of mine is very odd to them.
+I don't hold on to things, and for too many people in my life, this behavior is very odd to them.
 The other part of the story is that my husband is the opposite of me.
-He holds on to things that, to me, might not have a purpose.
+He holds on to things that might not have a purpose for me.

-The point is that I get what some of you are going to say when you read this post; that either spouse holds on to things, you have kids, and so on.
+The point is that I get what some of you will say when you read this post: either spouse holds on to things, you have kids, and so on.

-You can teach others in the house that a clutter-free home is possible and right for everyone.
+- You can teach others in the house that a clutter-free home is possible and suitable for everyone.

-When you begin to unclutter your home, always separate the memory from the stuff.
+- When you unclutter your home, always separate the memory from the stuff.
 Remember to stop holding on to things for the memory.
 You can't hold on to everything.

-If it's from a person that is no longer living, honor the person, not the stuff!
+- If it's from someone no longer living, honor the person, not the stuff!

 What would happen if you lost all of your material things as I did?
 Then what?
-I lost baby photos, things that were important to me and precious to me.
-I lost the material stuff, but I was able to walk out of the fire with my entire family alive!
+I lost baby photos, important to me and precious to me.
+I lost the material stuff, but I walked out of the fire with my entire family alive!

-I think that was one of my issues with cluttering, and mind you, I wasn't too bad; it was just that I kept it in the basement, garage, and the closet.
+That was one of my issues with cluttering, mind you.
+It wasn't too bad; it was just that I kept it in the basement, garage, and closets.

 I held on to things.
 I had too much of everything, and my kid also did; we had too much stuff.

 Do I still have a few things in boxes?
-Yes, just sold four boxes of stuff in a flea market.
-See, they have a purpose!
+Yes, I just sold four boxes of stuff at a flea market.
+But, see, they have a purpose!

-I guess I save things if I can make a buck or reuse them in the future; other than that, adios.
-I don’t have many photos on my wall.
+I save things if I can make a buck or reuse them in the future; other than that, adios.
+I only have a few photos on my wall.

-I don’t have too many of everything because I dislike stuff.
+I only have a few of everything because I wouldn't say I like stuff.
 I am not saying that you need to get rid of everything.
-Just eliminate the clutter that is bugging you and affecting your life and your well being.
+Just eliminate the clutter that is bugging you and affecting your life and your well-being.